Ubanimela/Ubanimela/cldoj1y5t000109lb6erwcrjl.md

 ![](https://lh6.googleusercontent.com/wKMiuh9Rv1S-s-WaaFrHxaLQTidl6Wam9094eKiOP3PuhCYPeY8KDsUBfbPYen5UBsuTg9mGPGa-hk_YtXunXroG7mYZnBEdrd7qfODB1UQaJVTXSgniY1jbIcVmCG1yWI_l_aAJIdUJMXanM5MiZVE align="center")

-Coursera works with universities and other organizations to offer free online courses, certifications, and degrees in various subjects.
+Coursera works with universities and other groups to offer free online courses, certifications, and degrees in a variety of subjects.

-Apply for financial aid on any of their technical writing and kick off your career.
+Apply for financial aid on any of their technical writing projects and kick off your career.

-### **Conclusion**
+### **CONCLUSION**

 ***Remember that if you want to be a successful technical writer, you will need advanced grammar skills, extensive research methods and practices, a clear and informative writing style, and the ability to make different types of technical documents, such as reports, memos, white papers, instruction manuals, and analyses.***